hashicorp/design-system/website/docs/components/flyout/partials/guidelines/guidelines.md

 ### Description

-A header **description** helps to provide additional information about the Flyout.
+A header **description** provides additional detail information about the Flyout.

 #### With description